Published

 About the Stockholm Prize in Criminology

-The Stockholm Prize in Criminology is an international prize awarded annually.
-Behind the prize is the Stockholm Prize in Criminology Foundation, founded by the Torsten Söderberg Foundation and the Swedish government.
+The Stockholm Prize in Criminology is an international award presented annually.
+The prize is sponsored by the Stockholm Prize in Criminology Foundation, which was established by the Torsten Söderberg Foundation and the Swedish government.
 The prize was awarded for the first time in 2006.
-Some international organizations also contribute to the prize in an important way.
+Several international organizations also make significant contributions to the prize.

-The prize is awarded for outstanding achievements in criminological research or for the practical application of research findings in the field of law enforcement and the promotion of human rights.
-An independent international jury proposes laureates based on nominations.
-The award ceremony will take place in June 2026 in Stockholm City Hall and coincide with the Stockholm Criminology Symposium.
+The award is presented for outstanding achievements in criminological research or for the practical application of research findings related to crime prevention and the promotion of human rights.
+An independent international jury selects the laureates based on nominations.
+The award ceremony will take place in June 2026 at Stockholm City Hall and will coincide with the Stockholm Criminology Symposium.

 Torsten Söderberg Foundation and the award